How to get to Machu Picchu: 9 Ways to Visit the Sacred City

 One of the sites we explore during the trail is the superb Wiñay Wayna, an Inca site near the final campsite of the same name.

 The Inca Trail became so popular that the government had to limit the daily entries to 500 people of which 300 are porters and guides.
-Therefore only 200 visitors per day are allowed.
+Therefore, only 200 visitors per day are allowed.

-Its cost ranges from 600 to 800 USD per person approximately, depending on the agency.
+Its cost ranges from 600 to 800 USD per person, approximately, depending on the agency.

-For being so demanding if you really want to do this trek you will need to book it way in advance, especially if you intend to travel in the high season- end of June through August.
+For being so demanding, if you really want to do this trek, you will need to book it way in advance, especially if you intend to travel in the high season, end of June through August.

-Here below a few tour options
+Below are a few tour options

 3. Hiking the Salkantay trek

 The Salkantay trek is the second most popular hike to Machu Picchu.
-I just heard about it a couple of years after I did my tour on the Inca trail, which was great but if I knew I would probably have chosen this one.
+I just heard about it a couple of years after I did my tour on the Inca trail, which was great, but if I knew, I would probably have chosen this one.

-Although the original Inca trail has more allure for being the original path stepped by the Incas to reach their sacred city, or so they say, from what I am seeing from the pictures, the Salkantay trail offers even more spectacular views including a turquoise-colored beautiful lake.
+Although the original Inca trail has more allure for being the original path stepped by the Incas to reach their sacred city, or so they say, from what I am seeing from the pictures, the Salkantay trail offers even more spectacular views, including a turquoise-colored beautiful lake.

 Besides the dramatic views and the dazzling lake, the highlight on the trek is Nevada Salkantay, the 6,271m iconic Andean peak.